corona-warn-app/cwa-server/README.md

 ## How to generate JavaDoc documentation

-The easiest and quickest way is to use an IDE (like InteliJ or Eclipse) which can generate JavaDoc documentation for the whole project (excluding test sources).

-In the absence of that, you can simply run `mvn site` in the root project directory.
-You can find the needed output files under the `/target/site/apidocs` directory.
+You can simply run `mvn site` in the root project directory.
+You will find the needed output files under the `/target/site/apidocs` directory.

-Whichever way you choose, finally commit the generated output files under a new folder named after the release number.
+Then commit the generated output files under a new folder named after the release version.

+> **_NOTE:_** If you wish, you can instruct Github to skip the CircleCI build for any commit to this branch by including the text `[skip ci]` in your commit message.

+> **_NOTE:_** Using an IDE (like InteliJ or Eclipse) which can generate JavaDoc documentation may not generate JavaDoc for the entire project as it may miss some packages from our experience.